Frontline Safety Training

 AFTER YOU ATTEND THIS COURSE, YOU'LL BE ABLE TO:

-• Identify types of conflict and signs of escalating behavior
+• Identify common types of conflict and recognize signs of escalating behavior

 • Apply trauma-informed care practices during interactions with patrons in crisis

-• Set and use professional boundaries respectfully during difficult interactions to maintain personal safety and self-care
+• Set and maintain professional boundaries respectfully to support personal safety and self-care

-• Identify the appropriate framework to use in a specific type of crisis
+• Identify and apply the appropriate response framework for specific types of crises

 THIS COURSE CONSISTS OF 5 ON-DEMAND MODULES: